 3. Draw a Snowman

-- Add 1 smaller circle on top of that
+- Add a smaller circle on top of that.

-- Draw 1 even smaller circle on top of that one
+- Draw an even smaller circle on top of that one.

 4. Draw a Colourful Picture